-The Clusters AI Call is using a one-step submission process where a Full Project proposal should be submitted by the 15 June 2020.
-Proposals may be submitted via the dedicated AI Call portal on https://eureka-clusters-ai.eu/submission-portal/.
+The Eureka Clusters AI Call 2021 is using a one-step submission process where a Full Project proposal should be submitted by the 28 June 2021.
+Proposals may be submitted via the Submission Portal.

-Submitting a proposal will be a simple procedure of registering on the portal where the key characteristics of the proposal may be submitted through online forms and the detailed work descriptions, as requested in the AI Call proposal template, can be uploaded.
+Submitting a proposal will be a simple procedure of registering on the portal where the key characteristics of the proposal may be submitted through online forms and the document version of the detailed work descriptions, as requested in the proposal template, can be uploaded.